scaleoutsystems/ASSIST-workshop-120522/README.md

 ```
 unzip dataset.zip
 ```
-- Download the client.yaml file from XXX and put it in the ASSIST-workshop-120522 folder.
+- Download the client.yaml file from XXX and put it in the ASSIST-workshop-120522 folder (the easiest way is to use an editor such as vim and copy-paste the content).

 - Open the docker-compose.yaml in your prefered editor and add the server ip adress that the workshop host is providing you with, to the combiner namespace, line X:
 ```